Graduate success

 Real-world facilities

-Experience the new Education Precinct at the heart of Kelvin Grove campus.
+Experience our state-of-the-art Education Precinct at the heart of Kelvin Grove campus.
 With five levels dedicated to world-class teaching, you’ll have access to imaginatively designed face-to-face and online interactive learning spaces.
 A centrepiece of the Precinct is the Sphere, a digital LED globe suspended over two floors with a changing menu of innovative visual content.

 To prepare you to be an inspiring, innovative and confident teacher for the future, you’ll be able to experiment and innovate in preparation for professional experiences in schools.
 The spaces facilitate just the right balance of collaborative learning, interaction and quiet individual research.